microtema/model-builder/README.md

 > More Time for Feature functionality
   Through a simple set of annotations and saving 60% of development time

-## How to implement
-public class PersonBuilder extends AbstractModelBuilder< Person > { }

-## How to initialize
+## How to use programmatically

 > ModelBuilder < Person > builder = new PersonBuilder();

-or on the fly
+> or on the fly

 > ModelBuilder < Person > builder = ModelBuilderFactory.createBuilder(Person.class);

-## How to use programmatically

-* create person instance within filled required fields
+* create person instance within filled required properties
     * **Person person = builder.min();**

-* create person instance within all fields
+* create person instance within all properties
     * **Person person = builder.max();**

-* create person instance within filled required or all fields
+* create person instance within filled required or all properties
     * **Person person = builder.mix();**

 * create person within fix values